huytran2khust/TypeScript-Handbook/pages/Tuple Kinds.md

 Because the set of types it represents is tuples of any length, we qualify 'kind' with 'variadic'.

 Therefore, declaring a variable of variadic tuple kind allows it to take on any *single* tuple type.
-Like type variables, kind variables can only be declared by functions, which then allows them to be used inside the body of the function:
+Like type variables, kind variables can only be declared as parameters to functions, classes, etc, which then allows them to be used inside the body:

 ```ts
 function f<...T>(): ...T {